 Once you achieve your health and weight loss goals, the first person to be happy will be your spouse (to see a confident, sexy you!)
 At the same time, he/she might feel insecure, which is quite natural.
 Someone comments that after weight loss you and your daughter look like sisters, and he wonders what are you to him!
 Your daughter too, may not like it.

 It is important to have a talk with your spouse/partner before you even start on the journey towards healthy living.
 If he’s willing to join you it would be great.
-(See 7 ways to stay fit without trying too hard and 9 ways to motivate yourself to lose weight to find out how to involve your family).
+(See 9 ways to motivate yourself to lose weight to find out how to involve your family).
 If not, explain the benefits and what changes you would like to do in your life together to achieve your goals.
 Who knows, he might be convinced to join you once he starts seeing the results.
 Or at least you can get full cooperation from him if he understands the benefits.